baleada/docs/src/prose/logic/classes/Recognizeable.md

 ::: type="warning"
 `Recognizeable` is a lower-level tool whose intended purpose is to allow the [`Listenable`](/docs/logic/classes/Listenable) class to listen for custom gestures.

-Before using `Recognizeable` to define your own custom gesture, you should test out [Baleada Listenable Gestures](/docs/listenable-gestures), a collection of pre-made `Recognizeable` configurations that allow `Listenable` to listen for common gestures like swipe, pan, drag-and-drop, double-tap, double-click, and more.
+Before using `Recognizeable` to define your own custom gesture, you should test out [Baleada Recognizeable Handlers](/docs/recognizeable-handlers), a collection of pre-made `Recognizeable` configurations that allow `Listenable` to listen for common gestures like swipe, pan, drag-and-drop, double-tap, double-click, and more.

-If Baleada Listenable Gestures doesn't suit your needs, feel free to continue learning about `Recognizeable` so you can define your own custom gestures!
+If Baleada Recognizeable Handlers doesn't suit your needs, feel free to continue learning about `Recognizeable` so you can define your own custom gestures!
 :::